 ACK is grateful to institutions that have provided us with long-term support.
 These facilities have supported the development of ACK since its beginning:

 Several US based facilities have supported ACK over the years.
-Annual support from 2001 – 2015 comes from
+Annual support comes from:

 - Utah's Hogle Zoo

 - Classic Escapes

 Other facilities have provided significant support more than five years:

 - The American Association of Zoo Keepers – Bowling for Rhinos

 - Safari West

 - Eco-Sys Action

 - Fresno Chaffee Zoo